vhxs/vhxs.github.io/_posts/2022-03-13-simd-instructions.markdown

 So speedup reaches a bit over 10x, then drops off when the array size is 16.
 Moreover, speedup increases linearly until about an array size of 32, then falls again.
 This doesn't seem like a coincidence, considering peaks seem to occur around multiples of 16, which is the size of our vector registers.
 Each time we cross a multiple of 16, we need to use one more vector operation to process the entire array, though I don't know whether I have an explanation for why speedup drops all the way to 3-4x when this happens.
 I'm sure a computer architect would be able to provide a much more complete answer.

 In the above example, it's load and store operations that are vectorized, but there are also SIMD operations that vectorize arithimetic operations like addition.
 The second example on ARM's page is on [matrix multiplication](https://developer.arm.com/documentation/102467/0100/Matrix-multiplication-example).
-Vectorized matrix multiplcation looks like it uses `vfmaq_laneq_f32`, where `fma` stands for fused multiply-add, or any operation that can be written as $$a + (b \times c)$$.
+Vectorized matrix multiplication looks like it uses `vfmaq_laneq_f32`, where `fma` stands for fused multiply-add, or any operation that can be written as $$a + (b \times c)$$.
 Dot products are multiplications followed by additions, so FMAs are convenient for implementing linear algebra functions.
 Libraries like `numpy` use vectorized FMA and other operations, as can be seen explicitly by looking at its source code here: [github code pointer](https://github.com/numpy/numpy/blob/623bc1fae1d47df24e7f1e29321d0c0ba2771ce0/numpy/core/src/common/simd/neon/arithmetic.h#L244).

 If I have time to return to screw around with more SIMD operations, it would be interesting to collect some performance numbers on SIMD'ized matrix multiplication and see whether they reflect what we saw with vectorized deinterleaving.